makeBritishCouncilBetterTogether/IELTS_SCANDAL/README.md

 ### What Happened this Year about the IELTS?

-I took the IELTS computer-based test in August 2023 and then received a text message notification from the organizer, the British Council (hereinafter referred to as BC), that the results were delayed.
+I took the IELTS computer-based test in August 2023 in China and then received a text message notification from the organizer, the British Council (hereinafter referred to as BC), that the results were delayed.
 Before registering, I browsed the BC official website and found that it advertised that the IELTS computer-based test results would be available 3 days after the test.
 So, I chose to register for the IELTS computer-based test.
 However, the actual situation is that the results are not announced until 10 days after the exam, which is seriously inconsistent with the publicity on its official website.
 This delay has led me to suspect that BC may be violating the law.

-After further investigation, I found that many other people have also been affected by BC’s system failure.**many of them even have lost job or university offer**.
+After further investigation, I found that many other people have also been affected by BC’s system failure, and **many of them have even lost job or university offer without any compensation**.

 ## Impact Of the Incident